 History of the Dark Hedges

-The Stuart family planted the rows of beech trees designed to impress visitors as they approached the entrance to their mansion, Gracehill house named after James Stewarts wife Grace Lynd.
+The Dark Hedges originated in the eighteenth century.
+The Stuart family planted the rows of beech trees designed to impress visitors as they approached the entrance to their mansion, Gracehill house named after James Stewarts’ wife Grace Lynd.

 Two centuries later, the trees remain a magnificent sight and have become one of the most photographed natural phenomena in Northern Ireland.

 One blog mentions that James Stuart was a preacher’s son.
 I looked it up and found a link that stated the Reverend Irwin Stuart of Ballywillan had a son named Stuart who married Grace Lynd, so this must be true!
 Wow, Reverends were raking in the money back then!

-The Gracehill mansion still stands and is today a golf course, but it is the beech trees that brings countless tourists to this part of the country.
+Little did the Stuart family know that their driveway would be so popular two centuries later!
+The Gracehill mansion still stands.
+It has been turned into a golf course, but it is the beech trees that bring countless tourists to this part of the country.

+When the light is right and the crowds are gone, it’s a mystical feeling to stand on the silent road.
 When staring down from the bend, you can understand why the Dark Hedges has drawn so many visitors.
 It’s absolutely magical.